mesosphere-backup/dcos-vagrant/README.md

 Deploying dcos-vagrant involves creating a local cluster of VirtualBox VMs using the [dcos-vagrant-box](https://github.com/dcos/dcos-vagrant-box) base image and then installing [DC/OS](https://dcos.io/).

+**Issue tracking is moving to the [DCOS JIRA](https://dcosjira.atlassian.net/) ([dcos-vagrant component](https://dcosjira.atlassian.net/issues/?jql=project%20%3D%20DCOS%20AND%20component%20%3D%20dcos-vagrant)).
+Issues on Github will be disabled soon.**

 # Table of Contents